office-for-students/wagtail-CMS/README.md

 ## Purpose of this app

-The purpose of this app is to provide a user interface for admin users to maintain the 'uniSimple' site.
+The purpose of this app is to provide a user interface for admin users to maintain the 'DiscoverUni' site content.

 ## About this application